-Check the rim runout.
+• Check the rim runout.

-If any spoke breaks, it should be replaced immediately.
-A missing spoke places an additional load on the other spokes, which will eventually cause other spokes to break.
+A missing spoke places an additional load on the other spokes, which will eventually cause other spokes to break, creating the potential for an accident resulting in serious injury or death.
+Immediately replace any broken spoke(s).

 - Raise the front/rear wheel off the ground with jack.
-Special Tool - Jack: 57001-1238 - .
-Inspect the rim for small cracks, dents, bending, or warp- - ★ If there is any damage to the rim, it must be replaced. - Set a dial gauge against the side of the rim, and rotate the rim to measure the axial runout [A].
+Special Tool Jack: 57001-1238 - Inspect the rim for small cracks, dents, bending, or warping. - \star If there is any damage to the rim, it must be replaced. - Set a dial gauge against the side of the rim, and rotate the rim to measure the axial runout [A].
 The difference between the highest and lowest dial readings is the amount of runout. - Set a dial gauge against the outer circumference of the rim, and rotate the rim to measure radial runout [B].
-The difference between the highest and lowest dial readings is the amount of runout. - ★If rim runout exceeds the service limit, check the wheel bearings first.
+The difference between the highest and lowest dial readings is the amount of runout. - ★ If rim runout exceeds the service limit, check the wheel bearings first.
 Replace them if they are damaged.
 If the problem is not due to the bearings, correct the rim warp (runout).
 A certain amount of rim warp can be corrected by recentering the rim.
 Loosen some spokes and tighten others within the standard torque to change the position of different parts of the rim.
 If the rim is badly bent, however, it must be replaced.

-Rim Runout (with tire installed)
+Rim Runout (with tire installed) Standard:

-Axial Radial TIR 0.5 mm (0.02 in.) or less TIR 0.8 mm (0.03 in.) or less
+Axial TIR 0.5 mm (0.02 in.) or less

-Axial
+Radial TIR 0.8 mm (0.03 in.) or less

-TIR 2.0 mm (0.08 in.)
+Service Limit:

-Radial
+Axial TIR 2.0 mm (0.08 in.)

-TIR 2.0 mm (0.08 in.)
+Radial TIR 2.0 mm (0.08 in.)